 in probability.
 The uniform continuity of the Fisher information matrix gives the result.
-Since the initial stochastic gradient descent is also strongly consistent~\citep{B54}, we can also obtain the strong consistence with the strong law of large number.
+Since the initial stochastic gradient descent is also strongly consistent~\citep{KY03}, we can also obtain the strong consistency with the strong law of large numbers.

 \paragraph{Asymptotic normality:} From \eqref{LC1bis}, we have